wechikathach/Movie-Project/README.md

 <img width="231" alt="Screen Shot 2022-07-31 at 3 23 55 PM" src="https://user-images.githubusercontent.com/110305874/182047688-2711f8ec-7ca5-4971-b452-0caf52004f4c.png">

-5. What are the customer ids of the top 5 customers by total spend?
+5. What are the customer ID's of the top 5 customers by total spend?
 INPUT:

 ```sql -- Add 3 backticks followed by sql